gareth-smyth/achiir6500/README.md

 ![achiir6500](https://cloud.githubusercontent.com/assets/6697040/14029172/8d200044-f1f8-11e5-88aa-75863bff3aac.PNG)

 # Deployment
-Perform a release build of the server project in visual studio - this will copy all of the required files (server and front end) to the content folder in root.
-This is a  little flaky at the minute and executes npm install so needs an internet connection.
-If it fails, try it again.
+* cd web_gui
+* grunt release

+This will build the server and the front-end, and copy it to the "release" folder in the root folder.